What Does the Bible Say About Church?

 The church is depicted as the body of Christ, with Jesus as the head.
 This metaphor illustrates the interconnectedness of believers, each contributing unique gifts and talents to serve the whole.
 The Apostle Paul, in his letters, emphasized the importance of unity within the church and the shared responsibility of its members to maintain harmony and uphold God’s teachings.

-See also What Does the Bible Say About Being a Wife?
+See also What Does the Bible Say About Knowledge?

 This communal relationship is crucial as it allows believers to encourage one another in faith, offer support during trials, and hold each other accountable in their walk with Jesus.
 The church also plays a pivotal role in propagating the Gospel and is instrumental in community service, reflecting God’s love and compassion to the world.